 - In 1.1, Cobalt, Mithril and Adamantite were introduced, as well as a boss-dropped metal, Hallowed.
 In 1.2, we were gifted with slightly stronger alternatives to each: Palladium, Orichalcum, and, strangely, Titanium.
 Also added was Chlorophyte, a new jungle-based ore stronger than even Hallowed, and Crimtane, an alternative ore to Demonite, found in worlds with the Crimson instead of The Corruption.

 - ADOM has (in order from least to most impressive) mithril, adamantium and eternium.
 Note that eternium, though never unwelcome, isn't the ultimate final word as some prefixes and suffixes will show up only on mundane (iron) weapons.

-- Final Fantasy has Mithril (spelled Mythril), Adamantite and Orichalcum, but some games also add Electrum and Darksteel as well.
-Original note include Scarletite, Gemsteel, and maybe Magicite as well.
+- Final Fantasy has Mithril (spelled Mythril), Adamantite, Hihi'irokane (usually "Scarletite" in the English translations) and Orichalcum, but some games also add Electrum and Darksteel as well.
+Original note include Gemsteel and maybe Magicite as well.

 Other / Multiple Media

 - In New Vindicators, there was once a meteor that when it hit the Earth, created a strange kind of tektite called mithral.
 While really much stronger or better than most metals, mithral is shown to be Kryptonite to Nephilim-half angels, half humans, inflicting great pain on them through touch and in some cases weakening their powers.